 Due to the importance of these components, the plant’s operations team monitors them very thoroughly, and so, they were able to identify an adverse trend in the vibration values of the feedwater pump “A” early in its development.
 The customer anticipated a maintenance intervention to ensure maximum reliability.

 Bently Nevada’s team provided short noticed implementation and around the clock remote support leveraging ADRE (Bently Nevada’s high-end multi-channel data acquisition system) video conferencing, and pictures.
 ADRE is a field-proven data acquisition system, which enables users to spend less time collecting machinery data and more time acting on it.

 MDS Engineers analyzed actual and historical data and found an unbalance in the pump shaft.
 The balancing scenarios were tested using Bently Balance (balancing software capable of calculating multiple solution points, considering both speed and load, in multiple correction planes).

 The solution using the available coupling plane was applied reducing shaft and casing vibration below alarm levels in full range of operation.
-What is important, MDS recommended to the End User to complement this intervention with additional improvement actions in the next planned overhaul, and to restore operation of a permanent data acquisition system.
+What is important, MDS recommended to the End User to complement this intervention with additional improvement actions in the next planned overhaul and to restore the operation of a permanent data acquisition system.

-In today’s digital world, we can organize remote access to installed Bently Nevada systems, connect through mobile VPN the existing field racks to our hosted virtual servers in the computer cloud, or deploy portable systems to gather the data for solving the end user machine problems.
+In today’s digital world, we can organize remote access to installed Bently Nevada systems, connect through mobile VPN the existing field racks to our hosted virtual servers in the computer cloud, or deploy portable systems to gather the data for solving the end-user machine problems.